nitugabriela/travel-mate/README.md

 Makes creation of complex objects clearer and safer.
 Enables immutable, validated final itineraries.

-### 4) Observer
+### 4) Facade
-Purpose: Travel data can change dynamically (price, availability, schedule).
-The Observer pattern lets data sources publish updates that interested parts (alerts, UI) subscribe to.
+Purpose: The UI should not coordinate adapters, strategies, and pipelines directly.
+A Facade exposes high-level entry points like “plan trip” or “search lodging,” hiding internal complexity.

 #### Advantages:

-Removes the need for constant manual polling.
+Keeps the UI simple and stable even as internals evolve.
-Maintains loose coupling between data sources and listeners.
+Reduces coupling between presentation and core layers.
-Enables future asynchronous or message-queue integrations.
+Makes end-to-end testing easier and clearer.